-Andrews, a Democrat, was the representative for New York's 27th congressional district from 1837 to 1839.
+Andrews was the representative for New York’s 27th congressional district and was a Democrat.
+He served from 1837 to 1839.

 From Sep 1837 to Mar 1839, Andrews missed 88 of 475 roll call votes, which is 18.5%.
 This is on par with the median of 23.4% among the lifetime records of representatives serving in Mar 1839.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 |Dec 1838-Mar 1839||145||26||17.9%||27th|

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.

 - Martis’s “The Historical Atlas of Political Parties in the United States Congress”, via Keith Poole’s roll call votes data set, for political party affiliation for Members of Congress from 1789 through about year 2000